DanielReddJones/whoisthisjoker.com/content/post/slackware.md

 ---
-title: "Using Slackware for one year"
+title: "I used Slackware for one year"
 date: 2025-08-28
 draft: true
 tags: [